-The dietetic internship integrates five graduate courses with 1,280 hours of supervised experience in a variety of settings.
-Activities to achieve competencies for the concentration area, Communications, are woven into all five courses.
+The dietetic internship incorporates three graduate courses totaling 1,280 hours of supervised experience in a variety of settings with two graduate coursework classes.
+Activities to achieve competencies for the concentration area, Communications, are integrated into all five courses.
 The five graduate courses are:

 |Dietetic Internship Required Courses||Credit Hours|